IBM/iot-edge-predictive-models-dsx/README.md

  <br/>
  <br/>

-* Click on the two DB2 nodes named `EQUIPMENT_DATA`.
+* On the two DB2 nodes named `EQUIPMENT_DATA`.
 Select the DB2 Warehouse service.
+* Configure the two IoT nodes with the API Key and Authentication Token.

 #### Deploy the Node-RED flow by clicking on the `Deploy` button